 - Pinch sea salt

-- Transfer the dough to a parchment-lined 8x8-inch baking dish and spread with fingers to evenly distribute.
-Then top with parchment paper or plastic wrap and use a flat-bottomed object - such as a drinking glass or measuring cup - to press and pack the crust into a solid, even layer.
+- Transfer the dough to a parchment-lined 8×8-inch baking dish (adjust number/size of pan if altering batch size) and spread with fingers to evenly distribute.
+Then top with parchment paper or plastic wrap and use a flat-bottomed object – such as a drinking glass or measuring cup – to press and pack the crust into a solid, even layer.
 Remove parchment paper and set aside.

 - Add almond butter to a small mixing bowl along with maple syrup and sea salt.
 Stir to combine.
 (Depending on the brand, if it is extremely runny you may need to add a little almond meal to thicken until spreadable, but I didn’t find this necessary.)

-- Add the almond butter mixture to the crust in spoonfuls, then top with parchment paper again and use the same object from earlier to spread and pack the mixture down into flat, uniform layer.
+- Add the almond butter mixture to the crust in spoonfuls.
+Then top with parchment paper again and use the same object from earlier to spread and pack the mixture down into a flat, uniform layer.
 Remove parchment paper and set in freezer to chill.

 - Add finely chopped dark chocolate to a medium mixing bowl.
 Add coconut milk and coconut oil to a separate glass mixing bowl or glass measuring cup and microwave until hot but not boiling (alternatively, heat in a saucepan on the stovetop until very hot).
 Pour the coconut milk directly over the chocolate, stir to combine, and cover with something (such as plastic wrap) to encourage it to melt.

-- Remove 8x8-inch pan from the freezer and pour the ganache on top.
-Spread with a spoon until smooth, then add back to the freezer to set for 5-10 minutes, or until semi-firm to the touch (enough to slice).
+- Remove 8×8-inch pan from the freezer and pour the ganache on top.
+Spread with a spoon until smooth.
+Then add back to the freezer to set for 5-10 minutes, or until semi-firm to the touch (enough to slice).

-- Slice into desired number of bars: 9-12, or even smaller so they're "bites" rather than "bars."
+- Slice into desired number of bars: 9-12 (amount as original recipe is written // adjust if altering batch size) or even smaller so they’re “bites” rather than “bars.”
 Enjoy immediately.
-Store leftovers covered in the refrigerator up to 1 week, or in the freezer up to 1 month.
+Store leftovers covered in the refrigerator up to 1 week or in the freezer up to 1 month.